inconvergent/inconvergent-sandbox/README.md

-Inconvergent P5js Sandbox
+Inconvergent Sandbox
 =========

-interactive demo thing.
+Interactive demos written in P5.js.

+See the code live on Glitch at: https://inconvergent-sandbox.glitch.me/